 Unemployment Rate in India, Types, Causes, Impact, Initiatives

-Unemployment in India also highlights significant disparities across rural and urban areas, compounded by automation and skill mismatches.
+Unemployment rate in India also highlights significant disparities across rural and urban areas, compounded by automation and skill mismatches.
 To address these challenges, efforts must focus on diversifying rural employment, enhancing private sector participation, and aligning skill development with industry demands to create sustainable job opportunities.

-According to the International Labour Organization (ILO), unemployment is defined as being out of a job, available for work, and actively searching for employment.
-Therefore, an individual who has lost work but does not look for another job is not unemployed.
+• According to the International Labour Organisation (ILO), unemployment is defined as being out of a job, available for work, and actively searching for employment.

 • Involuntary Unemployment: This represents a scenario where individuals actively seek jobs but cannot find any due to the excess labour supply.